Ameni02/CodingFactory-WebSite/README.md

   <p><i>Coding Factory Platform - Landing Page</i></p>
 </div>

-**Coding Factory** is primarily a training center platform that suggests personalized training courses to users.
-Built with a microservices architecture, it helps students find the most relevant programming and technology courses based on their interests and career goals.
+**Coding Factory** is an innovative training center platform developed at **Esprit School of Engineering** that suggests personalized training courses to users.
+Built with a modern **microservices architecture**, it helps students find the most relevant programming and technology courses based on their interests and career goals.

-The platform's main role is to recommend appropriate trainings using intelligent features like sentiment analysis on course reviews.
-It also manages users, events, evaluations, consulting services, and final projects (PFE - Projet de Fin d'Études) to provide a complete educational experience.
+The platform's main role is to recommend appropriate trainings using **intelligent features** like **sentiment analysis** on course reviews.
+It also manages users, events, evaluations, consulting services, and final projects (PFE - Final Year Project) to provide a complete educational experience.

+This project was developed as part of the curriculum at **Esprit School of Engineering** to create a full-stack application that demonstrates real-world software engineering practices and emerging technologies in AI and web development.

 ## ✨ Key Features